What should Mexico do?

 - Make current GHG emissions reduction target of 22% below BAU unconditional in 2030; increase this to 36% by 2030

-- Align NDC targets and milestones to achieving the long term strategy and the net zero commitment by 2050
+- Align NDC targets and milestones to achieving the long term strategy and the net zero commitment by 2050.
+Develop and implement the NDC roadmap to meet the unconditional mitigation goal and adaptation commitments.

 - Avoid further delays of emission standards for gasoline and diesel vehicles – Mexico have been lagging behind US standards for 10+ years